fatData/sympy/README.rst

     $ git reset --hard

-WARNING: The above commands will all clear changes you may have made, and you will lose them forever.
+WARNING: The above commands will clear all changes you may have made, therefore losing them forever.
 Be sure to check things with ``git status``, ``git diff``, ``git clean -Xn`` and ``git clean -n`` before doing any of those.

 Bugs